jagprog5/choose/readme.md

 # choose

-A grep-like utility for creating selection dialogs.
+choose is a stream manipulation tool for creating selection dialogs.
 ## Dialogs

 Here is an example of a simple dialog: